microsoft/Application-Insights-Workbooks/Documentation/DataSources/DataSources.md

 ![A image of a workbook with metric data for many resources](../Images/MetricDataSource2.png)

 ## Azure Resource Graph (ARG)
-Workbooks  support querying for resources and their metadata using Azure Resource Graph (ARG).
+Workbooks supports querying for resources and their metadata using Azure Resource Graph (ARG).
 This is primarily used to build custom query scopes for reports.
 The resource scope is expressed via a KQL-subset that ARG supports – which is usually enough the common use cases.

 To make a query control use this data source, use the _Data source_ drop down to choose _Azure Resource Graph_ and select the subscriptions to target.
 Use the _Query_ control to add the ARG KQL-subset that selects an interesting resource subset.